 Miller Grove

-Miller Grove was a community founded northwest of Golconda in 1844 by a small group of free African Americans from Tennessee.
+Miller Grove was a community founded northwest of Golconda in 1844 by a small group of free Black settlers from Tennessee.
 In addition to farmsteads, the settlement had a cemetery and a building for a school and church.
 The community was named for the Miller family, who had been freed by Andrew Miller and his sister Matilda.
-Other families from Tennessee and some of their old masters later joined the rural community.
-During the 1840s, 68 people were emancipated by the Dabbs, Millers, Sides, and Singletons.
+Other families from Tennessee and some of their former enslavers later joined the rural community.
+During the 1840s, sixty-eight people were emancipated by the Dabbs, Millers, Sides, and Singletons.

 The earliest wedding celebrated at Miller Grove was between Edward Dabbs and Dolly Sides in 1848.
 In 1849, Charles and Clarissa Dabbs became the first to purchase public domain land, 160 acres, in Pope County.
 Many residents added to their land holdings over time, and their children continued farming in the same area.

 Women could earn extra income from cottage industries, and public records document how their businesses grew over time.
-The 1860 agricultural census recorded that Belzora Williams and her daughters made 50 pounds of butter, whereas ten years later, they made 250 pounds of butter.
+The 1860 agricultural census recorded that Belzora Williams and her daughters made 50 pounds of butter, increasing to 250 pounds of butter ten years later.
 Tax records from Pope County in 1856 show that residents of Miller Grove owned livestock, including horses, cattle, sheep, and hogs.
 The agricultural census of 1860 reported that Harrison and Lucinda Miller owned 60 acres of improved land and 380 acres of unimproved land worth $1500, and livestock worth $500.
 They and their son Bedford grew wheat, corn, peas, beans, and tobacco, and made butter.
 Although their farmland decreased in value to $1000 in 1870, their crops diversified and included wool, molasses, and both Irish and sweet potatoes.

-Oral history suggests that the black families living at Miller Grove were more literate than the surrounding white families.
+Oral history suggests that the Black families living at Miller Grove were more literate than the surrounding white families.
 Archaeologists have found writing slates at Miller Grove sites.
-The 1860 census documents that the community had a black school teacher, Julia Singleton.
+The 1860 census documents that the community had a Black school teacher, Julia Singleton.
 She taught in a single room log structure that also served as Mt.
 Gilead A.M.E.
 Church.
-Although the structure was destroyed by fire, it was rebuilt.
-White and black neighbors met there for community celebrations.
+After the original structure was destroyed by fire, it was rebuilt and served as a community celebration meeting place for white and Black neighbors.

 Everyday activities carried out in Miller Grove were extraordinary in the face of the repressive Black Codes that restricted the freedom of the earlier Miller Grove settlers.
-The state of Tennessee had required freed blacks to leave the state, while Illinois (and neighboring states) required those entering to post a bond of $1000 to insure that they would not become a financial burden to the state.
-African American settlements were not rare at this time in southernmost Illinois, but their proximity to bordering slave states put residents in range of kidnappers who would sell them back into slavery.
+Tennessee had required freed Black people to leave the state, while Illinois (and neighboring states) required those entering to post a bond of $1000 to insure that they would not become a financial burden to the state.
+Black settlements were not rare at this time in southernmost Illinois, but their proximity to bordering enslavement states put residents in range of kidnappers who would sell them back into enslavement.
 In spite of the danger, the communities thrived.

 Henry Sides, a white man, entered the bonds for many of the freed families from Tennessee.
-He and his wife Barbara moved from Tennessee to Miller Grove with the original four African American families.
-A former slaveholder in Tennessee, Sides freed all of his slaves and posted their bonds to enter Illinois.
+He and his wife Barbara moved from Tennessee to Miller Grove with the original four Black families.
+A former enslaver in Tennessee, Sides freed all of his enslaved people and posted their bonds to enter Illinois.
 In 1846, Henry and Barbara were assaulted by a gang that broke into their home, beat them severely, and stole silver coin which may have been bond money.
-Courageously, Henry and Barbara, who reportedly lost an eye in the attack, continued to post bonds for incoming African Americans.
-In his will, Henry bequeathed all of his property to Abraham Sides, a free African American.
+Courageously, Henry and Barbara, who reportedly lost an eye in the attack, continued to post bonds for incoming Black settlers.
+In his will, Henry bequeathed all of his property to Abraham Sides, a free Black settler.

 Shawnee National Forest Archaeologist Mary R. McCorvie has conducted a number of archaeological investigations of Miller Grove, and Southern Illinois University holds part of its summer archaeological field school there.
 An Educating with Evidence project of SIU Curriculum and Instruction provides 3D images of artifacts discovered at Miller Grove that reveal the activities of its residents.